plaidev/karte-expo-plugin/README.md

  - [Code of Conduct](https://github.com/plaidev/karte-react-native/blob/master/CODE_OF_CONDUCT.md)

 ## License
-KARTE React Native SDK is published under the Apache 2.0 License.
+KARTE Expo Plugin is published under the Apache 2.0 License.

 Your use of KARTE is governed by the [KARTE Terms of Use](https://karte.io/legal/terms-of-use-en.html).